WhiteHouse/petitions-php-sdk/README.md

 ### Exception handling

-By design, the SDK will throw an exception when a request is unsucessful.
+By design, the SDK will throw an exception when a request is unsuccessful.
 A proper implementation of this SDK will catch the exceptions.

     <?php